gyrospectre/squyre/README.md

 sam deploy --guided
 ```
 5. Create an OpsGenie integration API key.
 See https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/
-6. In AWS, create a new Secrets Manager secret called `OpsGenieAPI` in the same account/region as HellaRad is deployed.
+6. In AWS, create a new Secrets Manager secret called `OpsGenieAPI` in the same account/region as Squyre is deployed.
 Use the following content, obviously substituting your key and email.
 ```
 {
   "apikey": <the API key you just created>
 }
 ```
-7. Setup OpsGenie to send SNS messages to topic `hellarad-Alert` on alert creation only.
+7. Setup OpsGenie to send SNS messages to topic `squyre-Alert` on alert creation only.
 See https://support.atlassian.com/opsgenie/docs/integrate-opsgenie-with-outgoing-amazon-sns/

 ## Enrichment Functions
 It's easy to add enrichment functions, and more will be added over time.
 Feel free to PR and contribute!